Francis Manners, 6th Earl of Rutland: Biography

 Manners was made a Knight of the Garter on 24 April 1616.
 On 6 April 1617 Manners became a member of the Privy Council and accompanied the king into Scotland the same year.

-The title of Lord Ros or Roos had been carried by Elizabeth Cecil, 16th Baroness de Ros, a daughter of the third Earl of Rutland, into the Cecil family, but Rutland claimed it on the death of William Cecil, 17th Baron de Ros, in 1618.
+The title of Lord Ros or Roos had been carried by Elizabeth Cecil, 16th Baroness de Ros, a daughter of the third Earl of Rutland, into the Cecil family, but Rutland claimed it on the death of William Cecil, 16th Baron de Ros, in 1618.
 He was created warden and chief justice of the royal forests north of the Trent on 13 November 1619, and custos rotulorum for Northamptonshire on 7 February 1623.
 Although he seems to have disapproved of an extreme policy in church matters, his family connection with his son-in-law, George Villiers, 1st Duke of Buckingham, secured him the appointment, on 21 April 1623, of admiral of the fleet to bring home Prince Charles from Spain.
-At the coronation of Charles he bore the rod with the dove.
+In 1624, Rutland and his wife were named as suspected Catholic recusants, but this does not appear to have affected his standing at court.
+At the 1625 coronation of Charles I, he bore the rod with the dove.

 Rutland died on 17 December 1632 at an inn in Bishops Stortford, Hertfordshire, and was buried on 20 February 1633 in the parish church at Bottesford, Leicestershire.
 He was succeeded by his younger brother, George, who became the 7th Earl.